tiehangd/MUPS-EEG/README.md

 ## Citation

-Please cite our work if it is helpful in your research:
+Please cite our paper if it is helpful to your work:

 ```
 @article{Duan2020UltraET,